3 Chromosomal Disorders

 Maternal serum and ultrasound screening combined in the first trimester:

 Screening tests are very useful in identifying women at high risk of having a fetus with Down syndrome.
-Unfortunately most of the tests are not available in the public sector in South Africa.
+Unfortunately, most of these tests are not available in the public health sector in South Africa.
 There is a great need to make these screening tests widely available to all women.
+Early booking for antenatal care is essential in order to screen women for a fetus with a congenital disorder.

 - If the fetus has Down syndrome the concentration of pregnancy-associated plasma protein A (PAPP A) is decreased and hCG is increased.
-The false positive rate with combination screening is about 5 percent.
+The false positive rate with combination screening is about 5%.

 Screening tests are very useful to identify women at high risk of having a fetus with Down syndrome.